Debt Settlement Advice and Tips

 For additional reference to the insolvency exemption, please see IRS Publication 4681.

-If you’re contemplating the idea of settling your debts, please don’t jump in head first.
-Please refer to my detailed breakdown of the “typical collection cycle” to gain a better understanding of how debt settlement works.
+If you're contemplating the idea of settling your debts, please refer to my 4-part series about how debt settlement works.

 I hope this debt settlement advice helps you consider some things that you may have not considered otherwise.
 Please feel free to contact me or comment below with any questions or comments that you may have.